mununuribonjesi/taxCalculator/README.md

 An application that prints out the receipt details of items in a shopping basket.

-When running the application you will be asked to enter the details of the item and after you have finished inputing the data a receipt will be printed out showing the tax and total cost.
+You can run this application using visual studio or via executable file located in the bin.

+For each Input the application will ask you:

+*To Enter the item,
+*To Enter the Quantity which is a number,
+*Whether the item it is an Import please answer with characters (y/n), *Whether the item is Food,Medication or Book please answer with characters(y/n), *To Enter the Price of the item

+After All the data has been input into the system the application will print out a receipt to the client